 Booth possesses the requisite size to play the cornerback position in the NFL.
 At 6’0″, he won’t be the tallest in the 2022 NFL Draft class, but by no means will he be the smallest.
-Furthermore, Booth has exceptional length, which is far more critical right now and at the next level.
+Furthermore, Booth has excellent length, which is far more critical at the NFL level.
 He has already demonstrated that he can put that length to good use with some phenomenal interceptions and pass breakups.

 That leads nicely to the next element of his scouting profile.
 Booth owns excellent ball skills and tracking with strong hands.
 Because of this, the Clemson CB has shown he can go up and get the ball at its highest point.
+His ability to impact the ball at the highest point, with ludicrous vertical explosion, is extremely impressive.
 Additionally, this gives him an advantage in contested-catch situations.

 Despite impressing in all of the above areas, Booth’s best attribute as an NFL Draft prospect will be his athleticism.
 In my notes taken during his film study, the word athletic is in block capitals, underlined, and with a box drawn around to set it aside from everything else.
 The Clemson cornerback is fast, fluid, and full of energy.

-Booth flies around the field, flashing impressive long speed to go toe to toe with receivers downfield.
+Booth flies around the field, flashing impressive long speed to match receivers downfield.
 He also owns the exceptional short-area speed to click and close with ease.
 The cornerback has quick feet, loose hips, and as a result, a tremendous change-of-direction ability.

 Areas for improvement

 Although Booth has a scouting report that I believe makes him the top cornerback in the 2022 NFL Draft class, there is some room for improvement.
 Meanwhile, there are some injury concerns that could be impacting his eventual draft selection.